candrews800/discovercooks/readme.md

         b.
 Ticket for Posting Review Image
         c.
 Ticket for Helpful Review
     4. Compress Images (Imagick?)
+    5. Payment Rework
+        Tickets for All
+        80% of revenue into pot
+        Actions earn tickets based on how valuable they are earn by tickets earned / total tickets

+        Overall Stats + Weekly Tickets

 ****************************************************************************************
 **  FUTURE TO DO LIST